Abstract

 - Once all happy faces of the learning data are uploaded, move on to the "Sad" class, repeat steps b–f for uploading the sad faces learning data.
 Try your best to take these pictures the same way as you took the happy face pictures.

-It is fine if the learning data shows some variation in lighting, distance, etc. It is important though that these variations occur in both classes.
+It is fine if the training data shows some variation in lighting, distance, etc. It is important though that these variations occur in both classes.
 For example, it is not OK to have all the pictures in the "Happy" class to be close-ups and all the pictures of the "Sad" class to be taken from further away.
 But having about the same portion of close-ups and pictures taken from further away in both classes is fine.

 Training the Model

-Saving the Tool
+Saving the Model

 - All the uploaded data on the machine can be saved to Google Drive and later uploaded from the Drive to continue.
 Look for the commands "Save project to Drive" and "Open project from Drive" under the "Teachable Machine" menu.
 It will ask you to log in to a Google account to access your Google Drive.